CallowBrainProject/Connectome_analysis/README.md

 # HCP Younger Adult Gray and White Matter NODDI Analysis

-The following contains scripts used to acquire white and gray matter NODDI measures from the HCP dataset.
+The following contains scripts used to acquire white and gray matter NODDI measures from the HCP Young Adult dataset.

 # Dependencies
 AMICO - https://github.com/daducci/AMICO;